pytorch/torchx/docs/source/app_best_practices.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to use TorchServe for inference you'll need to export your model to this format.
-For inference you'll generally use a quantized version of the model so it's best to have your trainer export both a full precision model for fine tuning as well as a quantized `.mar` file for TorchServe to consume.
+For inference it's common to use a quantized version of the model so it's best to have your trainer export both a full precision model for fine tuning as well as a quantized `.mar` file for TorchServe to consume.